BambaSpoid/BambaSpoid/README.md

 Hi 👋 Welcome to my Github
 ======================================

-Engineer in Statistics & Business Intelligence | Machine Intelligence Student
+Engineer in Statistics & Business Intelligence | Machine Intelligence at AIMS
 -------------------------------------------------------------------------------------------------

 After classical studies in mathematics, physical chemistry, and computer science, I specialized in data science.
 I am passionate about AI and data.
 I will share some of my projects here.Feel free to see it.